odedmasala/portfolio/README.md

-﻿# portfolio
-client# my_portfolio
+# my_portfolio

 Welcome to my_portfolio, a personal portfolio website built with Next.js, SCSS, and Tailwind CSS.
+You can visit the live site at https://portfolio-odedmasala.vercel.app/.

 ## Project Description